 According to our hostess who was born and raised in the neighborhood, not all snow crabs are considered Matsuba Gani.
 Only male crabs with the width of carapace to be 11 cm. onward.
 Usually, it takes 10 years for each crab to reach an excess of one kilogram in weight.

 The aroma of charcoal grilled crabs wafted through the delicate paper sliding doors as the same hostess got her way into the room.
 The low wooden table at the center was still full with plates of food.
 The young lady was obviously reluctant to leave the servings on the tatami mat.
 "The floor is spotlessly clean.
-Go right ahead."
-I assured.
+Go right ahead," I assured her.
 She slowly left the lacquered wooden trays right on the floor, refilled my green tea, slipped out quietly.

 Finally, it was time for the last dish, a crab hot pot.
 A generous amount of crab was cooked in a clear salt based broth along with some assortment of winter vegetable.
 I rested on a soft Japanese cushion, feeling the welcome effects of the food; hardly kept my eyes open.
 I felt blessed for not having to seek out the food pleasure beyond the comfort of the hotel.

-The combination of bitter sweet chocolate syrup and red bean paste over shave ice was not visually appealing, but they amazingly went together.
+The combination of bitter sweet chocolate syrup and red bean paste over shaved ice was not visually appealing, but they amazingly went together.
 The dessert was really satisfying, especially on that sleep-deprived day.